-We deem a home as being too large if an incoming tenant would under-occupy the home by more than one bedroom.
-This is according the size criteria set out below.
-We only consider allowing a tenant to under-occupy if they are already under-occupying in their current home.
+We deem a property as being too large if the incoming tenant would under-occupy the property by more than one bedroom according the size criteria set out below.

-We only consider allowing an incoming tenant to move into a home that is deemed too small on the condition that the move would not result in statutory overcrowding.
+We consider allowing an incoming tenant to move into a property that is deemed too small as long as the move would not result in statutory overcrowding.